 The Slate Industry of North and Mid Wales

-On this website, which has now had over 100,000 visitors, you can read an outline history of the Welsh slate industry, discover details of quarrying methods, follow the routes of old railways and tramways, find out how inclines worked, see examples of remains and relics and read an overview of the industry as it is today.
-The website also contains over 450 photographs of recent and historical views.
-The latest additions to the site are over 60 photos taken in the 1960's.
+On this website you can read an outline history of the Welsh slate industry, discover details of quarrying methods, follow the routes of old railways and tramways, find out how inclines worked, see examples of remains and relics and read an overview of the industry as it is today.
+The website also contains over 500 photographs of recent and historical views.

 North Wales - Changing Trains - 25 years of evolution.

-This site originally went online over seven years ago as the North Wales railway archive.
-It's now been completely overhauled with over 400 photos.
-Some of the themes covered so far are Classes 08, 20, 25, 33, 37, 40, 45 and 47, Freightliners, Crewe test trains, Amlwch branch, Point of Ayr colliery, flask trains, Speedlink and many more.
+This site originally went online over ten years ago as the North Wales railway archive.
+It's been expanded over the years and now has over 580 photos.
+Some of the themes covered so far are Classes 08, 20, 25, 31, 33, 37, 40, 45 and 47, Freightliners, D.M.U.'s, Crewe test trains, ballast workings, Amlwch branch, Cambrian coast, Mostyn docks, Point of Ayr colliery, flask trains, Speedlink and many more.

 The Wrexham - Bidston line has always been one of my favourites.
 The line is one of contrasts and has a fascinating history.
 It has always been a bit of a backwater, almost isolated from the rest of the national network.
 My interest remains strong to this day - not least because it is the only railway in North Wales to have any significant freight traffic.
 The passenger service has been relaunched as the Borderlands line and a trip on the line is highly recommended.